MilesBellum/Android-Security-Testing/FRIDA.md

 ```

 ## ⚠️ Notes

+- Never leave `frida-server` running in production or on a real device without protection, as it opens a dangerous door.

+- Be sure to kill the process when you are done.

 - If you get something like `Failed to enumerate processes: unable to access process with pid <number> due to system restrictions; try 'sudo sysctl kernel.yama.ptrace_scope=0'`, run Frida as root